denley/courier/README.md

 To be delivered between devices, objects must be serialized into a byte array.
 This can be done in two ways:

 1. Annotate your class with the `@Deliverable` interface.
 This will generate a utility class that will convert your object into a `DataMap` (and back again).
 2. Have your class implement java's `Serializable` interface.
 This restricts your ability to change the class`s structure in the future.
 As such, it is not recommended.
+However, this means that you can send raw primitives (or Strings, etc.) as messages or data using `Courier`.

 Example: